algosup/2022-2023-project-4-game-design-Team-6/Documents/Functional-Specifications.md

 - The setup phase starts, the view is now aerial
 - The player use all his mana to place archer towers
 - The player pushes the "new wave" button"
-- He sucessfully kill all of the ennemies
+- The player sucessfully kill all of the ennemies
-- The setup phase come back, all his mana is refilled, he now has 5 cards
+- The setup phase come back, all his mana is refilled, the player now has 5 cards
 - The player pushes the "new wave" button
 - An ennemies sucessfuly pass through the player defenses and arrive at the castle, the player loses
 - The player come back to the main menu